moothes/A2S-v2/readme.md

 # A2S-v2

 Source code of our CVPR 2023 paper: "[Texture-guided Saliency Distilling for Unsupervised Salient Object Detection](https://arxiv.org/abs/2207.05921)".
-This work is an improved method of our previous work [Activation-to-Saliency (A2S-v1)](https://github.com/moothes/A2S-USOD) published in [TCSVT 2023](https://ieeexplore.ieee.org/document/9875351).
+This work is an improved method of our previous [Activation-to-Saliency (A2S-v1)](https://github.com/moothes/A2S-USOD) published in [TCSVT 2023](https://ieeexplore.ieee.org/document/9875351).
 These two works are based on [SOD benchmark](https://github.com/moothes/SALOD), which provide an easy way for building new SOD methods.

 ## Resource